 - Up to two blazers

 - Five school shirts

 - Two school ties (if required)

 - Three pairs of trousers or skirts

 - Two jumpers

 - One pair of school shoes

-- One school coat up to the value of £50
+- One school coat up to the value of £60

 - For A Level Maths, Further Maths and Physics students will need a suitable calculator (which can be purchased, or reimbursed with evidence of purchase, using the bursary).
 The brand and model recommended is the Casio fx-991CW.

-Please note that although the Casio CG-50 is supported by JCQ (Joint Council for Qualifications) we are not able to reimburse students in receipt of the bursary for this calculator, or any others which significantly exceed the specifications and therefore price of the fx-991CW.
+Please note that although the Casio CG-50 is supported by JCQ (Joint Council for Qualifications) we recommend students in receipt of the bursary discuss with Mrs Jacobs if they are considering purchasing this calculator as full reimbursement will not automatically be given.
+This applies for any other calculators which significantly exceed the specifications and therefore price of the fx-991CW.